nodejs/i18n/content/v18.x/en-US/doc/api/diagnostics_channel.md

 -->

 The class `Channel` represents an individual named channel within the data pipeline.
-It is use to track subscribers and to publish messages when there are subscribers present.
+It is used to track subscribers and to publish messages when there are subscribers present.
 It exists as a separate object to avoid channel lookups at publish time, enabling very fast publish speeds and allowing for heavy use while incurring very minimal cost.
 Channels are created with